-- Type: Integer - Description: If set to a positive number, then the three variables specify the numbers of FFT grid (for the dense part of charge density in ultrasoft pseudopotential) points in x, y, z directions, respectively.
-If set to 0, the number will be calculated from ecutwfc. - Note: You must specify all three dimensions for this setting to be used. - Note: These parameters must be used combined with nx,ny,nz.
-If nx,ny,nz are unset, ndx,ndy,ndz are used as nx,ny,nz. - Default: 0 pw seed pw diag thr pw_diag_nmax
+- Type: Integer

+- Description: If set to a positive number, then the three variables specify the numbers of FFT grid (for the smooth part of charge density in ultrasoft pseudopotential) points in x, y, z directions, respectively.
+If set to 0, the number will be calculated from ecutwfc.
+Note: you must specify all three dimensions for this setting to be used.

+- Default: 0